 Sakura (Japanese cherry blossom) bowl by Masahito Ikeda

-This large sakura (cherry) bowl by Masahito Ikeda has a broad, balanced profile, tapering slightly at the base.
-Its almost silky-smooth surface reveals deep variations of brown achieved through a traditional iron and ash dyeing process.
-The circular grain of the wood emphasizes the natural movement of the material, while an old knot, crisscrossed by fine cracks, forms an organic motif of great expressive power.
-Both sculptural and functional, this bowl finds its place on a table or in a contemplative space, like a silent and vibrant presence.
+This large bowl made of sakura (cherry wood) by Masahito Ikeda features a generous and balanced line, slightly tapered at the base.
+Its almost silky-soft surface reveals deep brown variations obtained through traditional iron and ash dyeing.
+The wood's circular grain highlights the natural movement of the material, while an old knot, traversed by fine cracks, forms an organic motif of great expressive power.
+Both sculptural and functional, this bowl finds its place on a table or in a contemplative space, like a silent and living presence.

-Masahito Ikeda, born in 1978 in Hyōgo and raised in Osaka, founded Thursday Furniture after studying interior design at Seian Zōkei University and completing a professional woodworking course in Matsubara, Osaka.
-He established his brand, Thursday Furniture, in 2015 in Nishinomiya (Hyōgo Prefecture) and moved his workshop to Toyonaka (Osaka Prefecture) in 2017.
-His work focuses on solid and reclaimed wood, paying attention to the marks of time and natural textures, and encompasses both furniture and turned objects for the home.
+Masahito Ikeda, born in 1978 in Hyōgo and raised in Ōsaka, studied interior design at Seian Zōkei University and then completed a professional course in carpentry in Matsubara, Ōsaka.
+He founded his brand, Thursday Furniture, in 2015 in Nishinomiya (Hyōgo Prefecture) and established his workshop in Toyonaka (Ōsaka Prefecture) in 2017.
+His work emphasizes solid wood and recycled wood, with attention to the marks of time and natural textures, and ranges from furniture to turned objects for the home.

-This bowl is crafted from sakura (Japanese cherry), a wood intimately linked to Japanese culture, a symbol of renewal and ephemeral beauty.
-The wood, chosen for its fine grain and smooth feel, was expertly worked to maintain its balance despite the presence of a central knot.
-This knot, naturally cracked, was seamlessly integrated into the piece, as a compositional element.
-The deep color is achieved through tetsu-baizen (iron mordanting), an ancient process combining iron and ash, whose reaction with the cherry wood's tannins creates subtle nuances ranging from reddish-brown to velvety black.
-Each line of the grain follows the movement of the bowl, giving the piece an almost painterly quality.
+This bowl is crafted from sakura (Japanese cherry wood), an essence intimately linked to Japanese culture, symbolizing renewal and ephemeral beauty.
+The wood, chosen for its fine grain and soft touch, has been expertly worked to maintain its balance despite the presence of a central knot.
+The latter, naturally cracked, has been integrated into the piece without concealment, as a compositional element.
+The deep hue is obtained by tetsu-baizen (iron mordant), an ancient process combining iron and ash, whose reaction with the cherry wood's tannins creates subtle nuances ranging from reddish brown to velvety black.
+Each grain line follows the movement of the bowl, giving the piece an almost pictorial dimension.

 Practical information